skip to main content

 • In addition, the new bioengineerng faculty will be acquiring in the next year additional specialized equipment; for example: jetlab®4 xl-B Print Station with Ultra Micro-Balance.

-Centers at the School of Dentistry
+Centers at the College of Dentistry

-The Center for Craniofacial Research and Diagnosis (CCRD) is a distinct multidisciplinary center of research excellence that resides within the School of Dentistry.
+The Center for Craniofacial Research and Diagnosis (CCRD) is a distinct multidisciplinary center of research excellence that resides within the College of Dentistry.
 The mission of the CCRD is to increase our understanding of normal and pathological craniofacial biology leading to better patient treatment of the craniofacial region.
 Organizationally, the CCRD represents a consortium of both internal and external related, but independent research programs that share a common interest in basic craniofacial biology with the translational goal of new treatments of the craniofacial region.
-The CCRD is organized specifically to facilitate integration between basic and clinical sciences that cuts across all departments and research /clinical programs within Texas A&M School of Dentistry.
+The CCRD is organized specifically to facilitate integration between basic and clinical sciences that cuts across all departments and research /clinical programs within Texas A&M College of Dentistry.
 An important aspect of the CCRD is synergistic interactions with other Texas A&M Health Science Center Colleges, Texas A&M Colleges, and local institutions studying the basic and clinical biology of the craniofacial region leading to improved patient treatment.
 The CCRD also supports advanced postgraduate training in the area of craniofacial biology.
 The primary goal of the CCRD is to provide a forum to increase funded research and related programmatic activities leading to greater understanding of the etiology, natural history, diagnosis, and treatment of developmental abnormalities and functional disorders in the craniofacial region.
 Such knowledge will lead to new and improved treatments of developmental, disease, and functional disorders of the craniofacial region.

 The specific goals of the CCRD are to provide the environment, resources, and a multidisciplinary-based organization that will facilitate: